Stoke-on-Trent: Steel

-The iron and steel industries occupied important roles in the development of the city, both before and after federation.
+The iron and steel industries occupied important roles in the development of the city, both before and after the federation.
 Especially notable were those mills located in the valley at Goldendale and Shelton below the hill towns of Tunstall, Burslem and Hanley.
 Shelton Steelworks' production of steel ended in 1978—instead of producing crude steel, they concentrated on rolling steel billet which was transported from Scunthorpe by rail.
 The rolling plant finally closed in 2002.
-From 1864 to 1927 Stoke housed the repair shops of the North Staffordshire Railway and was the home of independent railway locomotive manufacturers Kerr, Stuart and Company from 1881 to 1930.
+From 1864 to 1927, Stoke housed the repair shops of the North Staffordshire Railway and was the home of independent railway locomotive manufacturers Kerr, Stuart and Company from 1881 to 1930.

 Shelton Steel Works and the mining operations were heavily involved in the World War II industrial effort.
 Central to the RAF's success was the Supermarine Spitfire designed by Reginald Mitchell who, whilst born at 115 Congleton Road in the nearby village of Butt Lane, had his apprenticeship at Kerr, Stuart and Company's railway works.

 Other

-The Michelin tyre company also has a presence in Stoke-on-Trent, and in the 1920s built their first UK plant in the city.
-In the 1980s nearly 9,000 workers were employed at the plant; in 2006 about 1,200 worked there.
+The Michelin tyre company has a presence in Stoke-on-Trent; in the 1920s, it built its first UK plant in the city.
+In the 1980s, nearly 9,000 workers were employed at the plant but, by 2006, about 1,200 worked there.
 RAF Meir was located on the outskirts of the city.

 Geography

+Location

-Stoke-on-Trent is between Manchester, Wolverhampton and Birmingham and adjoins the town of Newcastle-under-Lyme to the west.
+Stoke-on-Trent has an area of 36 sqmi.
+It is located between Manchester, Wolverhampton and Birmingham on the M6 corridor in the West Midlands region.
 It lies on the upper valley of the River Trent at the south-west foothills of the Pennines, near the uplands of the Peak District to the north-east and the lowlands of the Midlands and Cheshire Plain to the south and west.
 The city ranges from 96 to 250 metres (315 to 820 ft) above sea level.